s1223takuma/s1223takuma/README.md

 # 👋 Hi, I'm Takuma!

 I'm an iOS app developer from **Japan**, passionate about building intuitive and clean applications using **Swift** and **SwiftUI**.
-Currently working on educational and productivity apps with Firebase backend integration.
+I enjoy creating educational and productivity-focused apps, often using **Firebase** as the backend.
+Also have some experience with **Python** for scripting and automation.

 ---